Mikejmoffitt/microlog/readme.md

 Tell me more about articles
 ---------------------------
 Articles are written in plaintext, though HTML formatting may be used.
-Use of deprecated tags like <u> is encouraged.
+Use of deprecated tags like <u> and </u> is fine.
 Styles may be defined in styles.css, which is in the site's output directory.

 There's no need to put any of the HTML boilerplate.
 In fact, don't, it might